-Training Mental Health Professionals
+Training All Professionals

 Being a geek can be seen as difficult for many; the social awkwardness, ineptitude, and judgment from others leads individuals to feeling isolated in a world of their own.
 Geeks, by traditional definition, are passionate about niche anthologies and obscure characters.
 Even with the rise of cultural normalization and shows discussing “geek” items, there is still significant mystery surrounding geek culture that perplexes individuals who are not intimately familiar with them.